Last Updated on January 29, 2023 by Andrew Shih

 One-Click Installs supports several platforms.
 We will choose to install WordPress.

 You will be prompted with the screen to give a name and a brief description of your new site.
 You also have the optional advanced setting for setting up the default administrator account.

 Finally, pick the domain name you want to install WordPress, click Next, and it will start the WordPress installation.

 Next, you will see the following congratulations screen for the successful installation of WordPress.
 You will need to store your user, password, website, and admin URL information.

 Now, you are ready to start configuring your website!

 Use the information provided on the screen, and type in the admin URL (with https://www….com/wp-admin) on the browser.
-It will bring you the login screen where you can enter the login ID and password given to you.
+It will bring you to the login screen, where you can enter the login ID and password given to you.

 Now you are in your WordPress website as the administrator.
 This is where you can configure your website.

 The theme will be the face of your blog.
-You want a theme that coveys your brand, offers a seamless user experience, and plenty of customization functionality to meet your need.
+You want a theme that conveys your brand, offers a seamless user experience, and plenty of customization functionality to meet your need.

-Picking an ideal WordPress theme can be an exciting process but can also take quite a bit of time to find the perfect one.
+Picking an ideal WordPress theme can be an exciting process, but it can also take quite a bit of time to find the perfect one.
 There are thousands of free WordPress themes available; some are better suited for blogging, photography, restaurant, sports, etc.